Pippa Middleton Has Had One Crazy, Globe-Trotting Honeymoon

 Small wonder.
 The only people who do these kind of miles are rock bands, who at least have vast amounts of drugs to help them cope.

 The weirdest thing of all about Pippa’s honeymoon, however, is that none of it is really necessary.
-James’ parents own one of the worlds most awesome hotels, the Eden Roc in St Barths.
+James’ parents own one of the world’s most awesome hotels, the Eden Roc in St. Barts.

 They could have just gone there, chilled out, ate some prawn and come home again.